devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 Run `kubectl get secret -n devtroncd` and then edit the `argocd-secret`, remove both the admin.password lines.

-Run `kubectl delete po your-argocd-server-pod -n devtroncd`, it will create a new pod after deletion and then again run the command for admin credentials and then login.
+Run `kubectl delete po your-argocd-server-pod -n devtroncd`, it will create a new pod after deletion and reset your admin password.
+Re-run the command for admin credentials again to get the new password.

-#### 19. After installing Devtron using helm3 cmd , getting the admin password does not work.(if using windows)
+#### 19. After installing Devtron using helm, getting the admin password does not work.(if using windows)

 `Debug`